MikeXL/HDPonWindows/README.md

 Here is how it works on Windows 2012 R2 (technical preview).
 Also tested on 2008 R2.
 The idea is quite simple *xcopy* type of deployment.

+This setup is for a single node *sandbox*, to setup a multi-node cluster, please [click here][7] after below setups.

 ### 1. Prerequisites

 * Python 2.7.6 x64 same as my Yosemite